Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Success comes from knowing that you did your best to become the best that you are capable of becoming."
+> "Just get out and do it.
+You will be very, very glad that you did."
-> — **John Wooden**
+> — **Christopher McCandless**

 ---